 Part of the World’s Largest Offshore Windfarm

-Now, the windfarm which we can see from land on the Fylde Coast is currently the largest in the world.
+For a time, the windfarm which we can see from land on the Fylde Coast, was the largest in the world.

 Explore on your Walk

-While you’re out walking along Cleveleys seafront, watch out for the information board where the cable comes ashore.
+While you’re out walking along Cleveleys seafront, watch out for the information board where the cable comes ashore at the end of Thornton Gate.

-At the end of Thornton Gate (where the planter is) at Rossall Beach there’s a panel with lots of interesting details about the windfarm.
-See how the cable was brought to land, roughly what you can see over the sea and much more.
+Thornton Gate at Rossall Beach is near the community planter.
+The information panel includes lots of interesting details about the windfarm.
+Read it and find out how the cable was brought to land, roughly what you can see over the sea, and much more.

 It’s one of a series of information boards produced by Rossall Beach Residents and Community Group.
 They look after this stretch of beach and share their knowledge with other beach lovers.